 - (Optional) For Source Host and Source Category, enter any string to tag the output collected from the source.
 Category metadata is stored in a searchable field called _sourceCategory, for example "gcp".

 - Log File Discovery.
-To set up the subscription you need to get an endpoint URL from Sumo to provide to Google.
+To set up the subscription you need to get an endpoint URL from Sumo to provide to Google do the following:

-Click on Create URL to save the Source and generate its unique URL.
+Click Create URL to save the Source and generate its unique URL.

-Then click on Copy URL and use the provided URL as an allowed domain in GCP.
+Then click Copy URL and use the provided URL as an allowed domain in GCP.

 - Open your Google Cloud Console.

 - Select Products and services > APIs & Services > Credentials.

 - In the Configure webhook notifications for … dialog, add the Source URL as valid domain and click Add Domain.

 - Click Take Me There to verify ownership of the URL at Google’s webmaster central page.
 You are taken to the Google’s Webmaster Central interface to verify the URL.